mkumar73/python-package-documentation/README.md

 In this guide, we will be using `sphinx==6.2.1`

-### Create docs directory
+Let's create a `docs` directory in the root of your project.
+This is where we will store all the documentation files.
 Use the following command to create the `docs` directory in the root of your project:

 ```bash
 sphinx-quickstart docs